 - Advanced maternal age.

-IVF would also be recommended when there are previous failures of artificial insemination (AI) or EOD.
+IVF would also be recommended when there are previous failures of artificial insemination (AI) or unexplained fertility.

 There is a variation of conventional IVF.
 This is the ICSI technique or intracytoplasmic sperm injection, which involves greater intervention by the embryologist.
 The whole process is identical in both cases, except that in ICSI the union between egg and sperm is performed by microinjecting the sperm directly into the oocyte.

 This advanced in vitro fertilization process is especially indicated for severe male fertility problems.
 However, ICSI is generally displacing the use of conventional IVF.
-In addition, ICSI is the technique of choice in the event of previous failures of conventional IVF and when a preimplantation genetic test (PGT) is to be performed.
+Furthermore, ICSI is the technique of choice after previous failures of conventional IVF or when a preimplantation genetic test (PGT) is to be performed.

 If you are interested in more information about IVF and ICSI, you can click here: In vitro fertilization (IVF): What Is In Vitro Fertilization (IVF)? - Process, Cost & Success Rates.

-This assisted reproduction technique consists of using the oocytes of an anonymous donor instead of the patient's own oocytes.
-This type of technique involves the patient renouncing that the embryos and, therefore, their possible future children, carry her genetic load.
+This assisted reproduction technique consists of using the oocytes, egg cells, of an anonymous donor instead of the patient's own oocytes.
+Using egg donation means the patient must renounce that the embryos and, therefore, their possible future children, carry her genetic load.

-However, there are occasions in which the problem of female infertility prevents the use of the patient's own oocytes (for example, in a woman who lacks ovaries) or in which assisted reproduction techniques have a very low success rate with the patient's own oocytes (for example, if the maternal age is advanced).
+There are occasions in which the specific cause of female infertility prevents the use of the patient's own egg cells (for example, in a woman who lacks ovaries) or in which assisted reproduction techniques have a very low success rate with the patient's own oocytes (for example, if the maternal age is advanced).

-If you want to read more in depth about ovodonation, you have much more information in this article: Donor-Egg IVF Procedure for Recipients - Protocol & Cost.
+If you would like to read more in depth about ovodonation, you can find lots more information in this article: What is IVF with egg donation and how much does treatment cost?.

 FAQs from users